 with sparring spot prawns

-These differences yield a standard of consistently high quality that’s hard for most net-fishing boats to match.
+These differences yield a standard of consistently high quality that's hard to match.

-Trollers would happily catch sockeye in addition to king, silver and pink salmon… but sockeye tend to feed on small krill and plankton, so are not normally attracted to a troller’s lure.
-The theory is that when a sockeye strikes a lure, it’s an aggressive action… he’s defending his territory, rather than feeding.
+Trollers would happily catch sockeye in addition to king, silver and pink salmon … but sockeye tend to feed on small krill and plankton, so they're not normally attracted to a troller's lure.
+Its thought that when a sockeye strikes a lure, it's an aggressive action … the fish is defending territory, rather than feeding.

-All sockeye salmon are caught by nets, whose crews haul in multiple fish at a time—sometimes hundreds, or even thousands—as in the case of large purse seine boats.
+All sockeye salmon are caught by nets, whose crews haul in multiple fish at a time — sometimes hundreds, or even thousands — as in the case of purse seine boats.

-In Alaska’s Bristol Bay, fish can come so fast and furious that they are roughly handled, and over-burden the processing pipeline: boats take longer to get unloaded, processing plants take longer to process the fish.
+Alaska's Bristol Bay is the largest sockey fishery, where fish can come so fast and furious that they over-burden the processing pipeline: boats take longer to get unloaded and processing plants take longer to process the fish.

-Vital Choice sockeye comes from lower-volume fisheries where fish are immediately bled and iced, and delivered to the processing plant within hours of harvest for immediate processing and freezing.
+In contrast, most Vital Choice sockeye comes from lower-volume fisheries in Southeast Alaska, where fish are immediately bled and iced, and delivered to the processing plant within hours of harvest for immediate processing and freezing.

 After graduating college in the early 1970's, Charlie moved to Alaska to find work fighting forest fires.
 But after being lured onboard a friend's fishing boat, he caught the fishing bug and never looked back.